Seroquel, 25 mg 60 pcs

 Overdose

-The data on Seroquel overdose are limited.
-Cases of Seroquel doses greater than 20 g have been described without fatal consequences and with complete recovery, but there are reports of extremely rare cases of Seroquel overdose resulting in death or coma.
+Data on overdose with Seroquel are limited.
+Cases of taking Seroquel in doses exceeding 20 g have been described without fatal consequences and with complete recovery, however, there are reports of extremely rare cases of Seroquel overdose leading to death or coma.

 ---|---|